 The Comprehensive Plan is a guide for the physical growth of the city to the year 2020.
 The plan provides an overall view of development for the City.
-The land use map (updated January 2014) for the 2020 identifies mature, older auto-oriented commercial corridors, including Nevada Avenue, to have greater potential for redevelopment to more mixed-use developments.
-PlanCOS is the update to the Comprehensive Plan that will be adopted in 2018,
+The land use map (updated January 2014) for the 2020 identifies mature, older auto-oriented commercial corridors (Academy Boulevard, East Platte Avenue and Nevada Avenue) to have greater potential for redevelopment to more mixed-use developments.